From Proverbs 11:25.

-It is no coincidence that the most successful people tend to give the most, and I am not talking money.
+It is no coincidence that the most successful people tend to give the most.
 Think about it, the best athlete gives his all when competing, the best musician goes the extra mile for their audience, and the best employee goes far beyond what the boss asks of him.
 Because they give so much, they are rewarded according to their giving.
 Yes, they are made rich as the proverb says.

 However, this proverb has two parts and we have only talked about one.
 So straight to the other: He who waters will also be watered.
 There is use of the analogy of watering which is often associated with plants.
 We all know that most plants do not grow overnight; they need time and regular amounts of water.
 Likewise, whatever good we do for others should be consistent and over time.